dudung/butiran/content/posts/25/f/45-abm-bc-input.md

 <!-- more -->

-Input and ouput design for abm is as follow.
+Input and ouput design for abm bc is as follow.

 {{< script/loader >}}
 src/25e41.js